rakudo-p5/v5/STATUS.md

     Redeclaration of symbol $u<br />
     at t/spec/op/length.v5:176<br />
     ------&gt; my $u⏏;<br />
+No such symbol '&amp;tie'<br />
+  in method &lt;anon&gt; at gen/parrot/CORE.setting:12070<br />
+  in any  at gen/parrot/Metamodel.nqp:2691<br />
+  in any find_method_fallback at gen/parrot/Metamodel.nqp:2679<br />
-Could not find Tie::Scalar in any of: /home/froggs/dev/nqp/install/lib/parrot/5.9.0-devel/languages/perl6/lib/Perl5<br />
+  in any find_method at gen/parrot/Metamodel.nqp:946<br />
-  in any load_module at lib/Perl5/ModuleLoader.nqp:75<br />
+  in any  at gen/parrot/BOOTSTRAP.nqp:1687<br />
-  in any load_module at gen/parrot/ModuleLoader.nqp:181<br />
+  in any  at gen/parrot/BOOTSTRAP.nqp:1669<br />
-  in block  at t/spec/op/length.v5:123<br />
+  in block  at t/spec/op/length.v5:126<br />
   in method reify at gen/parrot/CORE.setting:7288<br />
   in method reify at gen/parrot/CORE.setting:7183<br />
   in method gimme at gen/parrot/CORE.setting:7611<br />